 The number of Indian startups has doubled 10x in the recent decade.
 Inspired by successful women leaders, a new generation of women entrepreneurs is tapping into less-transformed sectors from healthcare, beauty, education, sanitization, and even IT, which have always been wrongly assumed to be men’s domains.

 As mentioned above, financial support has always been a major impediment for women.
-However, the government has introduced several loan schemes centred on women’s entrepreneurship.
+However, the government has introduced several loan schemes centered on women’s entrepreneurship.

 Let’s have a look at some loan schemes the government has introduced to simplify women’s entrepreneurship.